Worker’s compensation insurance covers employees’ medical expenses and lost wages after an injury at work.

 2. Medical Care Benefits

-Medical care benefits cover all medical expenses run-up in the treatment of the injury.
-Such benefits can include :
+Medical care benefits cover all medical expenses run-up in treating the injury.
+Such gifts can include the following:

 - Health-care services